Are you considering a trip into Manhattan this Chol Hamoed? Here are my picks of the most fascinating places and sights around the big city.

 Lakewood: 1 hour, 30 minutes

-Battery Park Area
+The Battery Area

-Battery Park is a beautiful green waterside haven at the tip of Manhattan.
+The Battery is a beautiful green waterside haven at the tip of Manhattan.
 It has lots of attractions connected to it.
 A building housing The Seaglass Carousel, an unusual glass carousel with fish-shaped seats is right in the park.
 The free Staten Island Ferry leaves from there.
 Boats that go to The Statue of Liberty and Ellis Island leave from there as well.
 (I haven’t been to the Statue of Liberty and Ellis Island for many years, therefore, I did not include my experience here).
 Manhattan By Sail, a sailboat tour also leaves from Battery Park.

 Museum of Jewish Heritage-Holocaust Museum